A Beginner’s Guide to Film Photography

 All cameras provide three core tools that work together to create an image.
 As the trigger is pressed, a shutter provides a precisely measured amount of light that is being focused by a lens onto a photosensitive medium, i.e.: film or digital sensor.

 A shutter is what makes the clicking sound when a picture is taken.
-While some digital cameras employ electronic shutters which you cannot hear, the concept is similar.
-Whether it is a digital sensor or photographic film, a photograph requires the light to touch it for a split-second.
+While some digital cameras employ electronic shutters that you cannot hear, the concept is similar.
+Whether it is a digital sensor or photographic film, a photograph requires the light to touch it for a split second.
 It can, of course, stay open for a long time, letting the light saturate the film/sensor, but the real-world objects are never still.
 Their movement creates motion blur.

 Aside from blurring effects, it’s also important to understand that longer exposures/slower shutter speed let more light onto the sensor or film.
 Same way as keeping a kitchen tap open for longer yields more water in a glass.

-Cameras without flash, to help illuminate a dark scene have to keep the shutter open for a longer time.
-A tripod is a cumbersome but great way to hold them still in those situations, minimizing the smudging.
+Cameras that have no flash unit have to keep the shutter open for a longer time to let ample light in.
+A tripod is a cumbersome but useful way to hold them still in those situations, minimizing the smudging.

 Flip mirror shutters exist in some SLR cameras.
-Most of the time SLR construction uses a combination of a flip mirror and curtain/leaf shutter, however, some manufacturers are able to make do with just a mirror.
+Most of the time SLR construction uses a combination of a flip mirror and curtain/leaf shutter, however, some manufacturers build specialized titanium foldable curtains.